Reggie Stubblefield: Montreal Alouettes

 On March 1, 2023, it was announced that Stubblefield had signed with the Montreal Alouettes.
 He played in the preseason, but was among the team's final roster cuts on June 3, 2023.
 However, following injuries to the team's secondary, Stubblefield was re-signed on June 26, 2023, to the team's practice roster.
 He then made his professional debut on July 1, 2023, against the Winnipeg Blue Bombers.
 He played and started in 13 regular season games where he recorded 38 defensive tackles, three special teams tackles, three sacks, two interceptions, nine pass knockdowns, and one forced fumble.
 At season's end, he was named the Alouettes' nominee for the CFL's Most Outstanding Rookie Award.

-In 2024, Stubblefield was injured in the team's first game of the regular season, where he recorded four defensive tackles and one special teams tackle.
+In 2024, Stubblefield suffered a torn ACL in the team's first game of the regular season, where he recorded four defensive tackles and one special teams tackle.
 He was on the six-game injured list for the remainder of the year.
 He became a free agent upon the expiry of his contract on February 11, 2025.